-Big Local is a Lottery funded programme that has given £1m each to 150 areas across England to spend on whatever the local community think is most important.
+Big Local is a Lottery funded programme that has given over £1m to each of 150 areas across England.
+The money can be spent on whatever the local community think is most important.

-The budget and work programme have always been closely based closely on what local people have told us they think needs doing in the area.
-Since we started, we’ve knocked on hundreds of doors, held scores of events and through all our work we’re constantly listening out for what people have to say about how the quality of life here can be improved.
+The things we chose to spend the money on were based closely on what local people said needed to be done in the area.
+Over the eight years of the programme we knocked on hundreds of doors, held scores of events and were constantly listening to what people had to say about how life here can be improved.

 What sorts of things have we spent the money on so far?

-- the exercise equipment by Cygnet Lake on Billing Brook Road
+• Exercise equipment by Cygnet Lake, Billing Brook Road

-- the forthcoming improvements to the three lakes in Swanhaven Park, along Billing brook
+• Forthcoming improvements to the three lakes in Swanhaven Park, along Billing Brook

 Is it all about spending the £1m from the Lottery?